-The PEG report proposes to use industry specific measures and to implement a three year moving average to smooth the series, thereby reducing volatility.
+The PEG May 2013 Report proposes to use industry specific measures and to implement a three year moving average to smooth the series, thereby reducing volatility.
 Because monetary policies such as quantitative easing, have led to declines in interest rates, the current value, based on the three year period 2010-2012, would be 0.5%.

 However, rising interest rates could push the industry-specific inflation factor to levels of 4% or even higher.
 In periods of volatile interest rates, increases and decreases could follow in quick succession.
 Such changes could result in confusion and resistance from ratepayers.
-For this reason, we recommend that the Board explore additional options for rate-smoothing, in particular mechanisms that mitigate the rate impacts of the differential between the industry specific inflation factor and a broader inflation measure.